maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 See that built-in feedback is provided to the student - a warning that they have forgotten the constant of integration.
 Again, this can be disabled with the _Quiet_ option.

-## Enhancing feedback
+## Enhancing student feedback

-We now need to check that the student has not differentiated the outer function by mistake, and we achieve this by adding another potential response node.
+Let us continue to enhance feedback by checking that the student has not differentiated the outer function by mistake.
+We do this by adding another potential response node.

 Close the preview, scroll down to the Potential Response Tree and click `[Add another node]` button at the bottom of the list of nodes: